-Parameters Parameter Description publication-name The name of the publication to which the user is being subscribed.
+Parameter Description publication-name The name of the publication to which the user is being subscribed.
 This may include the owner of the publication. subscription-value A string that is compared to the subscription expression of the publication.
 The value is required here because each subscriber may have more than one subscription to a publication. subscriber-id The user ID of the subscriber to the publication.
 This user must have a subscription to the publication.

-See also "STOP SUBSCRIPTION statement [SQL Remote]" on page 562 of the book
+See also "STOP SUBSCRIPTION statement [SQL Remote]" [ASA SQL Reference,

-ASA SQL Reference Manual

-"SYNCHRONIZE SUBSCRIPTION statement" on page 383
+"SYNCHRONIZE SUBSCRIPTION statement" on page 375